 - In addition, the university says that it has complied with a separate ruling that allows all individuals over the age of 18 to store guns securely in their cars on campus.
 The school has filed a request to dismiss the lawsuit, the results of which have not been announced.

 The Second Amendment of the U.S. Constitution guarantees all American citizens the right to bear arms and some states are expanding the various locations where people may legally carry a firearm.
-If you feel that your rights have been violated, speak with a dedicated Tavares criminal defense attorney to learn more about your legal options.
+If you feel that your rights have been violated, speak with a dedicated weapons charges attorney to learn more about your legal options.